joshfire/woodman/README.md

 The *precompiler* can strip your code of all references to Woodman.

 ### Run the precompiler
-To run the precompiler on a JavaScript file, run the following node.js command:
+To run the precompiler on a JavaScript file, clone Woodman's repository to some local folder, run `npm install` on that folder and run the following node.js command:

 ```
 node {PATH TO WOODMAN}/precompile/precompiler.js {JSFILE}